masc-ucsc/livehd/docs/Basic_APIs.md

 was signed or unsigned.

 LiveHD mult node result (Y) number of bits can be more efficient than in Verilog.
-E.g: if the max value of VAL is 3 (2 bits) and 5 (3bits).
+E.g: if the max value of A0 is 3 (2 bits) and A1 is 5 (3bits).
 If the result is unsigned, the maximum result is 15 (4 bits).
 In Verilog, the result will always be 5 bits.
 If the Verilog result was to an unsigned variable.
 Either all the inputs were unsigned, or there should be a Join_Op with 1bit